-- Dedicated teaching floor (Three East) and overflow geographic teaching units (Four East and Three Pavilion)
+- We have a dedicated teaching floor (Three East) and overflow teaching units.

-- Close daily working arrangements with nurses, clinical pharmacists, staff, medical students, faculty, community attendings, and consultants
+- Close daily working arrangements with nurses, nurse practitioner, clinical pharmacists, staff, medical students, faculty, community attendings, and consultants.

 - Can follow patients anywhere in the hospital.

-- Able to perform and also observe procedures on their own patients, e.g., lines, venipuncture, see EGD in the GI Lab
+- Able to perform and also observe procedures on own patients, e.g., lines, venipuncture, see EGD in the GI Lab.

 - Long-standing excellent teaching arrangements with community attendings; many have graduated from our residency program.

 During this rotation, residents will evaluate and care for patients admitted by private medicine family physicians.
-At the time of admission, the team of residents determines whether a patient is placed on the teaching service.
+The team of residents determines whether a patient is placed on the teaching service.
 This helps ensure that a wide variety of patients and illnesses are managed by each resident.

-Residents at UPMC Shadyside are proud that they are able to follow patients on any unit in the hospital.
+Residents at UPMC Shadyside are able to follow patients on any unit in the hospital.
 For example, when their patients whom they follow at the Family Health Center are admitted or transferred to an intensive care unit, they will continue to be followed by the same residents.

 Another special feature is our Family Medicine Unit (Three East).
-This floor is dedicated to the Family Medicine teaching service and Family Health Center service.
-Because the majority of patients are admitted to this floor and Four East, residents enjoy efficient rounding and a team approach develops between the attending physicians, residents, case coordinators, and nurses.
+This floor is dedicated to the Family Medicine Teaching Service and Family Health Center Service.
+Because the majority of patients are admitted to this floor, residents enjoy efficient rounding and a team approach develops between the attending physicians, residents, case coordinators, and nurses.
 The floor includes 23 patient beds, 16 of which can be monitored beds.
 The goal of this unit is to provide comprehensive care to family medicine patients, in a setting that promotes learning and teamwork among all involved.

 Family Health Center Service

 - Close longitudinal care with residents and the faculty's own patients from the Family Health Center

 - One-on-one supervision and teaching from 3rd year Chief and faculty

 - Chief also receives one-on-one supervision and teaching from faculty

 - Residents are able to follow their own nursing home patients who are admitted to the hospital